 Yes, we are speaking with Clients every day on the phone or by video link to take instructions on new cases and discuss tactics on existing matters.
 If you have anything you wish to discuss, please contact us by phone in the usual way.

-Yes, that is correct insofar as the government have introduced a 3 month moratorium for all rented properties.
+The government have introduced a 3 month moratorium for all rented properties.
 In other words, you can’t start court proceedings at the moment.
 However, our view is that a discussion regarding the rent during these three months should be had between the parties and if a reasonable repayment proposal can be achieved, then this is better for all concerned than the three months coming to an end and a large debt having accrued.
 The moratorium will also come to an end at some point, and we take the view that if Landlords use this period to “get their ducks in a row” then as soon as possible, we can take action through the Courts which will, in turn, lessen the financial impact on our Clients.

 The way the law has been changed at this time appears to indicate that where Notice was to be given to any Tenant to vacate residential property, such notice may now not be for less than three months.
-As such, Notices can still be served, its just that the notice period is for a longer timescale before court action can be commenced.
+As such, Notices can still be served, it’s just that the notice period is for a longer timescale before court action can be commenced.
 Unfortunately, it would appear that this is for all grounds of seeking possession, including no fault claims under the Accelerated Possession route, and as such, any possession, be it for rent arrears or not, are going to be affected by the change.

 The government has also introduced a three month moratorium on seeking possession of commercial property through forfeiture for rent arrears, undoubtedly in anticipation of their subsequent closure of them.
 So, unfortunately, if you don’t get rent from your tenants, there may be little you can do until the beginning of July 2020 when, at this time, the moratorium is due to be lifted.